 Course dates, times, and instructions are posted on the Calendar link on the top navigation bar.
-If you have questions about the process, you may contact Wayne Wilson, State Referee Administrator/State Director of Instruction (SDI), at firstname.lastname@example.org.
+If you have questions about the process, contact Brent Wilson, State Director of Instruction, at firstname.lastname@example.org.
 All courses require pre-registration before attending.

 What course is offered?

 We currently offer the introductory "Referee Grade 8" course.
 This course is explained below.

 The course includes: completing online training prior to the class, a total of 8 hours in the classroom (Saturday and Sunday), and obtaining 75% on a 100-question test.
 The total cost of the course and registration as a USSF referee is $60.00, which you will pay through PayPal.